Automating the Upgrade Process¶

 - Navigator to accept the

-UpgradeCarbonCertProposalas Bob.
-While we could also use a Daml script to accept the proposal, this step will often be exposed as part of a web UI so doing it interactively in Navigator resembles that workflow more closely.
+UpgradeCoinProposalas Bob.
+While we could also use a DAML script to accept the proposal, this step will often be exposed as part of a web UI so doing it interactively in Navigator resembles that workflow more closely.

 owner of each of those contracts and remove any duplicates coming from

-multiple certificates issued to the same owner.
+multiple coins issued to the same owner.
 Finally, we iterate over the

 owners and create an